lecode-official/mvvm-framework/README.md

 # MVVM Framework
-This MVVM framework was build on top of [ReactiveUI](https://github.com/reactiveui/ReactiveUI).
+This MVVM Framework was build on top of [ReactiveUI](https://github.com/reactiveui/ReactiveUI).
 It enhances [ReactiveUI](https://github.com/reactiveui/ReactiveUI) with a lot of utility functions such as windowing and navigation services.
 This project aims at building on those features that
 [ReactiveUI](https://github.com/reactiveui/ReactiveUI) shines in and provide extra functionality to make implementing an application on the basis of the MVVM pattern easier.